Geocode and symbolize campaign contributions

 - Click the back arrow to return to the Layers pane.

-- Drag the Tract layers above the ACS English Ability and Linguistic Isolation Variables group layer.
+- Drag the Tract layers below the Republican Contributions layer.

 - Remove the ACS English Ability and Linguistic Isolation Variables group layer.